ofirdagan/velo-workshop/step1.md

     ![page-settings](assets/page_settings.png "page settings")
     ![members-only](assets/memebrs_only.png)

-4. Drag the "site menu" component to the left and
-    * Configure it to show all pages
+4. Drag the "site menu" component to the left and configure it to show all pages

 ![manage-menu](assets/manage-menu.png)
 ![all site pages](assets/all_site_pages.png)